-Janice offers workshops for people new to gardening and willow weaving to help them get started and develop their knowledge and skills.
-Janice has worked in the Countryside sector since 2000, and has delivered many interactive workshops in this time.
+Janice offers workshops for people new to gardening to help them get started and develop their knowledge and skills.

 All workshops are held in our garden in the beautiful village of Sawdon.
 They include some theory and discussion, but also plenty of practical/hands-on time out in the garden with opportunities to ask questions.

-To comply with Covid requirements, Janice is developing a covered outdoor area for workshops in 2021.
-Groups will be no more than five, to comply with 'The rule of six'.
+To comply with Covid requirements, Janice has developed a covered outdoor area for workshops.
+For winter, she will run workshops using local village halls.
+Groups will be no more than five, to allow suitable social distancing.

 Workshops for 2021

 It’s not too late to get growing vegetables for this year!